msf-ocba/meningitis-app/documentation/README.md

 - initialExecutionDate: (current time - 1 day)
 - dataElement: default id value

+In OutbreakApp UI (what is actually being executed):

+- initialExecutionDate: oldest date of creation from the list of programs involved
+- dataElement: default id value

 ## Use case 2: Following Outbreak App executions

 In Outbreak App's following executions the values of these two variables (initialExecutionDate and dataElement) should get updated.